Malaysia could renew search for MH370 plane, 10 years after it vanished

 In 2017, Malaysia, China and Australia also ended a two-year underwater hunt that cost $200 million Australian dollars ($130.7m US) and that was ultimately fruitless.

-VPR Nathan, whose wife Anne Daisy was on the flight, said Ocean Infinity’s proposal was welcomed.
+VPR Nathan, whose wife Anne Daisy was on the flight, said Ocean Infinity’s proposal was welcome.

 “We want the search to carry on, but we also have to be realistic.
 We cannot expect the government to spend billions [on the search],” Nathan said.

-Jacquita Gomes, whose flight attendant husband was on the plane, was also elated about the news.
+Jacquita Gomes, whose flight attendant husband was on the plane, was elated about the possibility that the search might resume.

 “I’m on top of the world,” she said.
 “We have been on a roller coaster for the last 10 years … If it is not found, I hope that it will continue with another search.”